 I recently committed a crucial error on a one night backpacking trip – I forgot my book.
 With the winter sun setting early up in the Scottish highlands, this made for lots of thinking time.
-Having solved all the problems in the world, I was lying in my tent after dinner inspecting my camping gear, for lack of any other visual stimulation at the time, and I got to thinking: why does every zipper say YKK on it?
+Having solved all the problems in the world, I was lying in my one-person tent after dinner inspecting my camping gear, for lack of any other visual stimulation at the time, and I got to thinking: why does every zipper say YKK on it?

 My down jacket has a total of four YKK zippers.
 My waterproof jacket has two YKK zippers.
 My sleeping bag has a YKK zipper.
 Upon closer inspection, my tent even has YKK zippers.
 They’re used by Rab, Helly Hansen, Fjallraven, The North Face, you name it.
 Their ubiquity combined with my lack of entertainment really got me thinking: what are YKK zippers anyway?
 What’s so special about them?
 And are they the only zippers in the entire world?

 Practically every time we venture outdoors, we zip up at least one set of metal teeth using a YKK zipper.
 This unassuming piece of equipment keeps us from losing our hiking gloves, committing a public faux pas after using the bathroom and staying warm at night when we’re camping.
 We couldn’t live without it really, so I resolved to find out more about this stalwart of the outdoor industry when I returned to the world of wifi, and here’s what I discovered.

 What are YKK zippers?

 YKK zippers are zippers used in the manufacturing of all manner of outdoor and fashion garments and gear.
 The zippers are now made in some 70 odd countries across the world, but the YKK company was founded in Tokyo in 1934 where its headquarters remain today.